Dognapping & Dog Theft Statistics To Know In 2026

 Thieves will snap up these dogs because they are easy to pick up and sell quickly.
 For these high-demand breeds, the size makes them vulnerable to theft.
 While thieves often act on moments of opportunity, they can easily be put inside a large bag or hidden inside a coat.

-Boston Terrier, Pomeranian, and Maltese Are Also Among the Most Commonly Stolen Dog Breeds (I Heart Dogs)
+German Shepherd, Maltese, and Shih Tzu Are Also Among the Most Commonly Stolen Dog Breeds (Dogster)

 There is an actual demand for small purebreds and designer mixes.
 While getting an incredible bargain price on an adorable Yorkie or French Bulldog sounds tempting, please do your research.
 Don’t buy some made-up sap story.